tbellisiv/clojure-emacs-cider-intro/docs/README.md

 ### Git Experience

-The presentation also assumes the reader has [Git](https://git-scm.com/) installed and is comfortable with cloning Git repositories.
+* The presentation assumes the reader has [Git](https://git-scm.com/) installed and is comfortable with cloning Git repositories.
 The sample Clojure code for this presentation is maintained in a [GitHub](https://github.com/tbellisiv/clojure-emacs-cider-intro) repository and will require the reader to clone the repository in order to work through the exercises.

 ### Development Experience

+* The presentation assumes the user has some development experience in a mainstream programming language such as C/C++, Java, Python or Javascript and is familiar with the concepts of functions, variables and data types.

+* The presentation *does not assume* the user has knowledge of Clojure however experience/familiarity with other Lisp-derived languages (e.g. [Emacs Lisp](https://www.emacswiki.org/emacs/EmacsLisp), [Common Lisp](https://www.common-lisp.net/) or [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) is helpful but not required.

-This presentation *does not* presume any prior experience with Clojure.
-Prior Java development experience is recommended *but not required*.
+* Java development experience is recommended *but not required*.

 # Disclaimer